-Spent fuel assemblies will, as mentioned above, be stored at the CLAB facility for at least 30 years.
-The main reason being to permit the heat generation to decay by about 90% before encapsulation and disposal.
-Other highly radioactive components such as control rods from reactors are also stored in CLAB awaiting disposal.
+Spent fuel assemblies will, as mentioned above, be stored at the Clab facility for at least 30 years.
+The main reason being to permit the heat generation to decay by about 90 % before encapsulation and disposal.
+Other highly radioactive components such as control rods from reactors are also stored in Clab awaiting disposal.

-CLAB is situated at the OKG site, on the Simpevarp peninsula, and was taken into operation in 1985.
+Clab is situated at the OKG site, on the Simpevarp peninsula, and was taken into operation in 1985.
 Approximately 100 people work at the facility, half of them with the day-to-day operation and the others with radiation protection, chemical sampling, maintenance and repairs.
-The licence holder for CLAB, SKB, has made an agreement with the operating organisation for the OKG NPPs, to operate CLAB.
-Thus, the operating organisation of CLAB is fully integrated with the management system and organisation of OKG.
+The licence holder for Clab, SKB, has made an agreement with the operating organisation for the OKG NPPs, to operate Clab.
+Thus, the operating organisation of Clab is fully integrated with the management system and organisation of OKG.
+However, the board of SKB has decided that SKB will take over operation of Clab as of autumn 2006 (see also section F.21.2).